AJtype/Flight-Simulator/README.md

 The UAVs will all start from a given location and fly to the center of the circle. from there, they will start to circle the point at a specific distance from the point.

+## Pathing Explanation
+The UAV do 3 quarters of a circle and than fly straight for a lenght equal to the radius.
+Now the UAV is a distance from target equal to the radius, and it is 90 degrees from it, the perfect place to start the circle.
+Now it simply starts moving in a circle around the target.

+### New Command
+When the UAV gets a command it will start turning in a circle (clockwise) until it is facing the target location.
+Than it will simply fly straight until it gets there. afterwards, to enter the correct circle, it will repeat the pathing it did at the beginning of the program (see Pathing Explanation)

 ## Input
 The system will read from 2 files called SimParams.ini and SimCmds.txt